developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 -----

 ## Off-line Licensing
-License Manager provides two licensing options for organizations that employ devices in areas that lack access to the public cloud:

-* Local Server
-* Pre-activated Licenses (future availability)

-### Local Server
-The Local License Server option enables organizations to employ an on-premise server to distribute licenses to devices without accessing the internet.
+License Manager provides a Local License Server option, enabling organizations to employ an on-premise server to distribute licenses to devices without access to the internet.
 This option requires software installed on a company's own IP-based Linux or Windows server in advance of license distribution to devices.

 For more information, including hardware requirements and setup instructions, refer to the [Local License Server Administration Guide (.pdf link to come)](LINK_TO_PDF_TO_COME).